USS Somers (DD-301): Final missions and fate

 Somers and her squadron left Puget Sound on 20 August and sailed to Hawaii, searching for planes lost on a flight from the United States to Honolulu.
 She returned to San Diego on 5 September and underwent overhaul at Puget Sound from 25 December 1927 to 29 February 1928.
 After a month at San Diego, she sailed on 9 April 1928 with the fleet for Hawaii to conduct Fleet Problem VIII.
 She returned to San Diego on 23 June and got underway six days later for summer exercises in Puget Sound including a reserve training cruise to Alaska from 7 to 21 July.
 Returning to San Diego on 4 September, she received repairs at Bremerton, Washington from 31 December 1928 to 8 February 1929; and, after spending the spring at San Diego, operated with the fleet off Puget Sound from 18 June to 28 August.
 On 25 September 1929 at San Diego, she towed the destroyer Buchanan from the reserve fleet to her buoy.

-On 10 April 1930, Somers was decommissioned and Buchanan commissioned in her place.
+On 10 April 1930, Somers was decommissioned and Buchanan was commissioned in her place.
 Somers was struck from the Navy list on 18 November 1930, scrapped at Mare Island in 1930 and 1931, and her materials were sold on 19 March 1931.